Panfield

 Panfield is a village and civil parish in the Braintree district of Essex, England.
 It is near the town of Braintree.
+In 2021 the parish had a population of 857.

 The Grade II* listed Anglican parish church is dedicated to St Mary and St Christopher, although listed by Historic England as 'St Mary the Virgin'.
-Panfield's other listed buildings include the Grade I Panfield Hall, a 16th-century red brick house.
+Panfield's other listed buildings include the Grade I listed Panfield Hall, a 16th-century red brick house.
 Panfield was recorded in the Domesday Book as Penfelda.
-In 2001 the parish had a population of 850.

 No traces remain above ground of the medieval Panfield Priory, an Augustinian monastery sited in Great Priory Farm.